-When considering CAM treatments, it pays to be a savvy consumer.
-Be open-minded yet skeptical.
+When considering CAM treatments, be open-minded yet skeptical.
 Learn about the potential benefits and risks.
 Gather information from a variety of sources and check the credentials of CAM practitioners.
-And be sure to talk with your doctor before trying any treatment — especially if you take medications or have chronic health problems — to be sure it won't be harmful to you.
+Also, talk with your doctor before trying any treatment — especially if you take medications or have chronic health problems — to be sure it won't be harmful to you.

 Look for solid scientific studies

 Be cautious about studies in animals, laboratory studies or studies that include only a small number of people.
-Their results may or may not hold up when tested in larger clinical trials.
+Their results may or may not hold up when tested in larger clinical trials or on people.
 Finally, remember that sound health advice is generally based on a body of research, not a single study.

-Although scientific studies are the best way to evaluate whether a treatment is safe and effective, it isn't always possible to find good studies about alternative medicine practices.
-Keep in mind that a lack of evidence doesn't necessarily mean a treatment doesn't work — but it does make it harder to evaluate whether or not a particular treatment is safe and effective.
+Although scientific studies are the best way to evaluate whether a treatment is safe and effective, it isn't always possible to find good studies about alternative medicine.
+A lack of evidence doesn't necessarily mean a treatment doesn't work — but it does make it harder to evaluate whether or not a particular treatment is safe and effective.
 Don't hesitate to talk with your doctor if you have questions.

 Weed out misinformation

-The Internet is full of information about alternative medicine treatments, but not all of it is accurate.
+The Internet is full of information about CAM treatments, but not all of it's accurate.
 To weed out the good information from the bad, use the three D's:

 - Dates.
 Check the creation or update date for each article.
 If you don't see a date, don't assume the article is recent.
-Older material may be outdated and not include recent findings, such as newly discovered side effects or advances in the field.
+Older material may not include recent findings, such as newly discovered side effects or advances in the field.

 - Documentation.
 Check sources.
 Are qualified health professionals creating and reviewing the information?
 Is advertising clearly identified?
 Look for the logo from the Health on the Net (HON) Foundation, which means that the site follows HON's principles for reliability and credibility of information.

 - Double-check.
 Gather as much information as you can.
-Visit several health sites and compare the information they offer.
+Visit several health sites and compare the information.
 If you can't find supporting evidence to back up the claims of a CAM product, be skeptical.
-And before you follow any advice you read on the Internet or from a CAM practitioner, check with your conventional doctor for guidance.
+And before you follow any advice you read on the Internet or from a CAM practitioner, check with your doctor for guidance.

 - Talk to your doctor before taking a dietary supplement.
-This is especially important if you are pregnant, nursing a baby, or if you have a chronic medical condition such as diabetes or heart disease.
+This is especially important if you are pregnant or nursing a baby or if you have a chronic medical condition such as diabetes or heart disease.

 - Before surgery, tell your doctor about supplements you take.
 Some supplements can cause problems during surgery, such as changes in heart rate or blood pressure or increased bleeding.
 You may need to stop taking these supplements at least two to three weeks before your procedure.